accelazh/accelazh.github.io/_posts/2024-07-12-Recent-Paper-Reading-zStorage-Vision-Alibaba-EBS.md

            https://www.alibabacloud.com/blog/598159?spm=a3c0i.23458820.2359477120.113.66117d3fm03t9b
             1. Referenced as "Yitian 710 ARM CPU [9]"

-4. SquirrelFS: using the Rust compiler to check file-system crash consistency    [2024, 0 refs, OSDI] https://www.usenix.org/conference/osdi24/presentation/leblanc https://arxiv.org/html/2406.09649v1
+4. SquirrelFS: using the Rust compiler to check file-system crash consistency    [2024, 0 refs, OSDI24] https://www.usenix.org/conference/osdi24/presentation/leblanc
+   https://arxiv.org/html/2406.09649v1
     1. There are quite a few papers that leverage Rust to reshape PMEM programming to make filesystem code safe.
 This is a good direction to further explore.
 Unlike Golang, Rust did change a lot of things.